Sarah Rugheimer: Education

 Rugheimer earned her bachelor's degree in physics at the University of Calgary.
-She completed her Masters and PhD in Astronomy and Astrophysics at Harvard University.
+She completed her master's degree and PhD in Astronomy and Astrophysics at Harvard University.
 Her thesis topic involved studying biomarkers and modelling the atmosphere of exoplanets, using space-based telescopes.

 In 2014, she was one of eight finalists selected for Harvard's Horizon Scholars.
 She delivered a five-minute talk on her PhD thesis, "Spectral Fingerprints of Another Earth", at the 2014 Harvard Horizons Symposium.

 Career

 In 2015, Rugheimer worked at the Carl Sagan Institute, and was the lead author of a study that produced models of Earth-like planets.
 For two years from 2016, she was a Simons Origins of Life Research Fellow at the University of St Andrews, where her research explored biosignature gases.

 In 2019, Rugheimer is a Glasstone Research Fellow and Hugh Price Fellow at Clarendon Laboratory, part of the Department of Physics, University of Oxford.

+Now, she is currently working as an associate professor at York University and also now holds the Allan I. Carswell Chair for the public understanding of Astronomy.